U.S. Route 50 in Indiana: Route description

 The route heads south east toward Dillsboro, passing through an intersection with State Road 101.
 At the intersection with SR 101, US 50 becomes a four-lane divided highway passing through woodland and farmland.
-In Dillsboro the road passes north of town and it has an intersection with SR 262, with access to SR 62 a tenth of amile south of the junction.
+In Dillsboro the road passes north of town and it has an intersection with SR 262, with access to SR 62 a tenth of a mile south of the junction.
 After Dillsboro the highway heads northeast towards Aurora, passing through woodlands.
 On the way to Aurora the highway becomes a four-lane undivided, before becoming a divided highway again.
 In Aurora the road has an intersection with SR 56 and SR 350.
 The highway heads northeast towards Lawrenceburg as a four-lane highway with a center turn lane, passing through commercial properties.
 In Lawrenceburg the route has an intersection with SR 48, followed by an intersection with SR 1, SR 1 provides access to I–275.
 The route leaves Lawrenceburg heading northeast as a four-lane undivided highway passing through woodland.
 US 50 enters Ohio as a four-lane undivided highway west of an underpass of I–275.

 The entire length of US 50 in Indiana is included as a part of the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
 The highway is maintained by the Indiana Department of Transportation (INDOT) like all other U.S. Highways in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2010, INDOT figured that lowest traffic levels were the 2,690 vehicles and 480 commercial vehicles used the highway daily between SR 446 and Lawrence–Jackson county line.
 The peak traffic volumes were 31,720 vehicles and 1,920 commercial vehicles AADT along the section of US 50 between SR 148 and SR 48.